riastradh/fidocrypt/PROTOCOL.md

 - a client-furnished signature,

 first verify that the credential id is registered and retrieve the ciphertext associated with it.
+The ciphertext begins with the CTAP2 canonical CBOR encoding of either a stripped ECDSA public key, or a normal public key; decode it.
+Discriminate on the resulting public
+key:

-Let `message` be the concatenation of `auth_data` and the SHA-256 hash of `client_data`.
+- If it is a stripped ECDSA public key as above (only kty, alg, and crv, no coordinates): Let `message` be the concatenation of `auth_data` and the SHA-256 hash of `client_data`.
 Apply ECDSA public key recovery to the signature and message, yielding two candidate ECDSA public keys (curve points).

+  Next, for each of the two ECDSA public keys in any order:
+  Let `public_key` be its COSE representation's CTAP2 canonical CBOR encoding, and compute a 32-byte string `key` by the SHA-256 hash of the concatenation of:

+  - the US-ASCII encoding of the string `FIDOKDF0`,
+  - the bytes of `public_key`, and
-Next, for each of the two ECDSA public keys in any order, let `public_key` be its canonical CBOR COSE encoding, and compute a 32-byte string `key` by the SHA-256 hash of the US-ASCII encoding of the string `FIDOKDF0` followed by the bytes of `public_key`.
-Let `payload` be the authenticated decryption of the ciphertext under `key` with header `public_key` using the deterministic authenticated cipher ChaCha-HMACSHA256-SIV defined below, or reject this public key if it fails.
+  - if `hmac_secret` is provided, the CBOR encoding of `hmac_secret` as a bytestring.

+  Let `payload` be the authenticated decryption of the rest of the ciphertext under `key` with associated data `public_key` using the deterministic authenticated cipher ChaCha-HMACSHA256-SIV defined below, or reject this public key if it fails.
 If both public keys fail, and refuse signin.

   Finally, using the public key for which decryption succeeded, proceed to standard webauthn authentication completion (verifying the signature, &c.), and return `payload` if it succeeds.

+- Otherwise, if it is a normal public key, call its stored encoding `public_key`.
+Apply standard webauthn authentication completion (verify the signature, &c.) under the public key.
+Then compute a 32-byte string `key` by the SHA-256 hash of the concatenation of:

+  - the US-ASCII encoding of the string `FIDOKDF0`,
+  - the bytes of `public_key`, and
+  - if `hmac_secret` is provided, the CBOR encoding of `hmac_secret` as a bytestring.

+  Finally, let `payload` be the authenticated decryption of the rest of the ciphertext under `key` with associated data `public_key` using the deterministic authenticated cipher ChaCha-HMACSHA256-SIV defined below and return `payload` if it succeeds, or refuse signin if it fails.

 ECDSA public key recovery
 -------------------------